UWS Master of Education Artist Teacher Programme

 Within Glasgow Museums, the Gallery of Modern Art (GoMA) has become the programmes natural home sharing a mutual concern for the place of contemporary art and thereby contemporary issues in education - key drivers of the Artist Teacher Scheme.

 Over the course of their studies these exhibiting Artist Teachers have been deeply engaged in a symbiotic relationship with thinking and making giving critical ideas visual form within their professional roles in schools and in other settings.
 Through the MEd programme they have helped shift the axis of art in education away from passive routinised practices towards more active, critical and responsive practices.

 For these Artist Teachers the practical and the critical are inseparable as they make visible and make active a critical pedagogy fit for our times and the education of our young.

-For further information on the Artist Teacher Master of Education Programme, which recruits twice a year (February and September) please visit
+For further information on the Artist Teacher Master of Education Programme, which recruits twice yearly (February and September) please visit